• monocasa a year ago

 Around that time the PowerPC 970 aka G5 also failed to achieve 3 GHz, breaking the promise Steve Jobs publicly made at one of his keynotes for Apple.

-• chx 9 months ago
+• chx a year ago

 But when Dennard Scaling was in full swing, it was glorious.
 It only took six years to go from the original Pentium 60Hz on March 22, 1993 to Pentium III 600 MHz on August 2, 1999 and just a year later you could buy a 1GHz one.

-• martinpw 9 months ago
+• martinpw a year ago

 > The end of Dennard scaling was why the Pentium 4 architecture was a dead end and never hit 10Ghz like it was supposed to